parcio/julea/doc/object-backend-specs.md

 - `path`: The path used to identify the created object.
 - `backend_object`: Output parameter for the created object.

-**Failure Conditions**
+**Additional Failure Conditions**
 - the full path resolves to an existing object

 ### backend_open

 This function opens an existing object specified by its full path.
 Both the namespace and the path can contain an arbitrary number of parent directories.
-It's the responsibility of the backend to create any missing parent directories.
+It’s the responsibility of the backend to create any missing parent directories.

 **Parameters**
 - `backend_data`: The backend in which to open the object.